8 Above Ground Vinyl Pool Liner Problems to Avoid

 - Put tools away when not in use and keep kids and pets away from them while working in the backyard.

 - Supervise kids when they’re in the backyard.
 Not only can that prevent accidental drowning, but you can also stop them from throwing sticks, rocks, or toys into the pool.

 - Keep your landscaping trimmed and tidy.
 That way, it’s less likely that winds and storms will blow debris into your pool and cause damage.

 - Use paper and plastic products around the pool to avoid potential broken glass causing injury or damaging your liner.

-While it may seem like a good idea to have water nearby when you’re dealing with fire, you need to be cautious when there are open flames around your vinyl pool liner.
+While it may seem like a good idea to have water nearby when dealing with fire, you need to be cautious when there are open flames around your vinyl pool liner.
 The heat can cause melting, burns, and scorch marks if they accidentally get too close to your liner.